aws-samples/eks-blueprints-actions-workflow/README.md

 1. Commit your changes and publish your branch.
 1. Create a Pull Request.
 This will trigger the workflow and add a comment with the expected plan outcome to the PR.
 The Terraform Apply step will not be executed at this stage.
+1. A workflow that triggers the deployment of an ephemeral cluster in the PR-TEST environment will be waiting for an approval.
+Add a required reviewer to approve workflow runs so you can decide when to deploy the ephemeral test cluster.
 1. Ask someone to review the PR and make the appropriate changes if necessary.
 1. Once the PR is approved and the code is merged to the main branch, the workflow will be triggered automatically and start the deploy job.
 The Terraform Apply step will only be executed if changes are required.
+1. When the PR is closed, a workflow to destroy the ephemeral test cluster in the PR-TEST environment.
+Approve the workflow run to destroy the EKS cluster.

 ## Validation Steps